jarviscanada/jarvis_data_eng_KarimAbboud/README.md

 ## Highlighted Projects
-**Financial Management System**: Worked with an agile team operated through ZenHub to develop a financial management system with a custom GUI built using Javas JFrame class.
+**Financial Management System**: Worked with an agile team operated through ZenHub to develop a financial management system with a custom GUI built using Java's JFrame class.
 Participated in stand-ups, sprints, task estimations, and retrospectives.
 Developed functionality allowing for invoice, receipt, and income source logging.
 Built functionality to aggregate user-provided data into a balance sheet or income statement.
-Built the automated testing portion of the projects CI/CD pipeline using Maven to verify commits to the GitHub repository maintained project functionality.
+Built the automated testing portion of the projects CI/CD pipeline using GitHub Actions to verify commits to the GitHub repository maintained project functionality.

 **Replica World of Warcraft Database**: Constructed an ER diagram to model the structure of a World of Warcraft user account database.
 Built database through SQL statements using Oracle SQL Developer.
 Deployed database through Docker to provide an isolated testing environment and compatibility across multiple workstations.

 **Custom Language Interpreter**: Built and manually tested an interpreter for a custom programming language template using Java and Java Compiler Compiler (JavaCC).
-Provided variable and method functionality using Javas HashMap class to create a symbol table for storing variable information.
-Implemented call stack functionality into the language using Javas Stack class to simulate operation through multiple nested subroutines.
+Provided variable and method functionality using Java's HashMap class to create a symbol table for storing variable information.
+Implemented call stack functionality into the language using Java's Stack class to simulate operation through multiple nested subroutines.

 ## Professional Experiences

 **Software Developer, Jarvis Consulting Group (2024-present)**: Worked with an agile team in the development process of numerous projects.
 Developed a Linux cluster monitoring agent to gather data on node performance using Docker, Bash, and PostgreSQL.
 Developed a Java application that emulates the functionality of Linux's native grep command using Maven and Docker.
 Created a Spring Boot API that interfaces with a MongoDB database to track car insurance information for users in the database.
+Translated a number of datasets into Power BI dashboards to visualize data in a user-friendly and visually appealing manner.
 Participated in daily stand-ups, reviews, and retrospectives.

 **Customer Service Cashier, Longo Brothers Fruit Markets Inc. (2016-2020)**: Provided exceptional customer service in the transaction process, offering concise and accurate answers to any questions about our products and troubleshooting issues at point-of-sale (POS) terminals.
 Assisted in various other departments, including Produce, Dairy, Grocery, and the Garden Center, garnering a variety of experience working with multiple teams.